yktoo/yktoo.com/content/blog/posts/0219/index.en.md

 I haven't been actively blogging lately, and that's not because nothing is happening.
 Quite the opposite, I can barely find time these days, so let me share the most important stuff with you.

-Inevitable happened: my journey into an alternative reality I've {{< intref "0001" "embarked on" >}} exactly six years ago is now complete.
+Inevitable happened: my journey into an alternative reality I've {{< a "0001" "embarked on" >}} exactly six years ago is now complete.
 A few days ago I've oficially become Dutch, a citizen of the Kingdom of the Netherlands.
 {{< imgfig "https://4.bp.blogspot.com/-Npa6ZmmTZbM/U3EbMhvYXQI/AAAAAAAAdTk/JY3TQ2pmC9c/s1600/IMG_20140512_205856.picasaweb.jpg" >}}

 <!--more-->